Our 2016 Platform

 - Comprehensive immigration reform at the federal level that provides a pathway to citizenship for new Americans, including enactment of the federal-level DREAM Act.

 We believe in the dignity of work and the right to fair wages and benefits in return.
-We insist on the right of all workers to join labor unions, to bargain collectively and to take part in setting their wages and working conditions.
+We insist on the right of all workers to join labor unions, to bargain collectively, and to take part in setting their wages and working conditions.
 Washington State’s labor laws need to be used as the model for the United States’ national labor laws.
-We support legislation and policies such as the Federal Paycheck Fairness Act to close the gender pay gap.

 - Paid sick leave, paid family leave, paid safe leave, and paid vacation leave for working men and women;

-- Access to vocational training and job readiness resources for all students.
+- Access to vocational training and job readiness resources.

 An informed citizenry, a diverse free press, and equal access to the Internet are essential for democracy to flourish.
 Unchecked media consolidation and concentration threaten the health of our political discourse by allowing a few gatekeepers to set the agenda.